ChackDan/PStemp/Set-AzureRmServiceFabricUpgradeType.md

 # Set-AzureRmServiceFabricUpgradeType

 ## SYNOPSIS
-Set ServiceFabric upgrade type of the cluster
+Change the ServiceFabric upgrade type of the cluster.

 ## SYNTAX